-For the year ended November 30, 2020, share-based payments expense of \$1,018,000 (2019 - \$nil) was charged to the consolidated statement of loss and comprehensive loss and \$\frac{9}{1}\] (2019 - \$\frac{9}{1}\] was charged to exploration and evaluation assets.
-The Company issued 4,950,000 options at an exercise price of \$0.26.
-The assumptions used to fair value the options issued during the year ended November 30, 2020 were a risk-free rate of 0.5%, expected volatility of 147% (based on actual historical volatility), expected life of 5 years and a dividend yield of 0%.
+For the three months ended February 28, 2021, share-based payments expense of \$Nil (2020- \$Nil) was charged to the consolidated statement of loss and comprehensive loss and \$Nil (2020 - \$Nil) was charged to exploration and evaluation assets.
+The assumptions used to fair value the options were a risk-free rate of 0.5%, expected volatility of 139% (based on actual historical volatility), expected life of 5 years, and a dividend yield of 0%.